jim11662418/Z80_Single_Board_Computer_with_CPM/README.md

 # Z80 Single Board Computer with CP/M
 A simple SBC that uses Compact Flash for program storage and runs CP/M based on [Grant Searle's Z80 Computer](http://searle.x10host.com/cpm/index.html).
+The primary differences are the use of a GAL22V10 as 'glue' logic to reduce the chip count and the addition of an 8255 PPI for parallel I/O. I've also made a couple of tweaks to 'monitor.asm'.

 <p align="center"><img src="/images/Z80 SBC CPU.png"/>
 <p align="center">Z80 SBC CPU</p><br>